MathiasRenner/simple-traefik-proxy-and-services/README.md

 - Go into a folder of the backend services and follow the specific README.
 The service `backend-whoami` is a simple first service to start with.

 ## Kudos
-Thanks to [firecyberice](https://github.com/firecyberice) for the basic architectural idea of this deployment and [baez90](https://github.com/baez90) for remembering me about this architecture and providing a working example!
+Thanks to [firecyberice](https://github.com/firecyberice) for the basic architectural idea of this deployment and [baez90](https://github.com/baez90) for reminding me about this architecture and providing a working example!

 ## Support this project